coderbunker/timesheet-backend/README.md

 Timesheet Datawarehouse backend

-## How this repo was initialized
+## How to install the dependencies

 ```
-npm init
-npm install --save postgraphile
+npm install
 ```

-## Environment initialo ized
+## Running the database server

 ```
 brew install postgresql